kaievns/the-log/posts/lead/four-types-of-work.md

 - Putting the fires down

 The point of this model is that those four types of work are always present no matter the business or product.
-And if a roadmap only consists of features, the other types of work don't simply disappear.
+And if a roadmap consists of features only, the other types of work don't simply disappear.
 Instead the work goes invisible, and that inevitably derails the actual features development.

 ## Another way to slice it

 There is a bit of a problem with this model when it's applied to software engineering teams.
-Because when we try to implement it verbatim, here is how stakeholders see this list:
+Because when we try to implement it verbatim the stakeholders will see the list pretty much like so:

-- Features development <- stuff you supposed to do!
+- Features development ← stuff you supposed to do!
-- Core technology <- gold plating
+- Core technology ← gold plating
-- Optimisations <- unnecessary, supposed to magically happen by default
+- Optimisations ← unnecessary, should happen by default
-- Firefighting <- basically engineering fuck-ups and avoidable heroics
+- Firefighting ← basically engineering fuck-ups and avoidable heroics

 As you can see, unless your roadmap is not 90% filled with features, this categorisation might not necessarily be conducive to happy planning and